Published: November 22, 2022

 Review & Onsite Photos By Z.G.
 Burnett

-NEW MILFORD, CONN. – The Elephant’s Trunk Flea Market is a Connecticut institution, attracting visitors from all over New England and the tri-state area to a field on Route 7, where hundreds of vendors set up their tables each Sunday of the season.
+NEW MILFORD, CONN. – The Elephant’s Trunk Flea Market is a Connecticut institution owned by the Young family, attracting visitors from all over New England and the tri-state area to a field on Route 7, where hundreds of vendors set up their tables each Sunday of the season.
 Beginning on the nearby lawn of a Victorian-era home in 1976 when 15 vendors was considered a “big” day, the Trunk has now grown to more than 500 vendors on a typical Sunday.
 The definition of “typical” is subjective as no two Trunks are alike, with an ever-changing cast of characters who buy and sell each week.

 As other areas of the antiques field slowly recover from the pandemic, the open-air Elephant’s Trunk did not break its march.
 Riddles added, “During the pandemic, we spread out our dealers to provide safety to them and to the public.
 This was paramount for us.
 As a result, we [are] recognized as the best weekly flea market in Connecticut and New England.”